 5. Geneva Business School

 We hope that this article has helped you learn more about the best business schools in Switzerland.
-Make sure to also check out our Switzerland Page and the open programs for international students in Europe!
+Make sure to also check out our Switzerland Page and the available programs for international students in Europe!

 About the Author: Hyun Lee

-Hyun is the founder at Global Scholarships.
-He has received a full-tuition scholarship at Birmingham-Southern College as well as $1,000 Burger King Scholarship for his undergraduate degree and has been offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
-Read more about his scholarship journey here.
+Hi!
+I am Hyun, and I am the founder at Global Scholarships.
+I've received a full-tuition scholarship at Birmingham-Southern College and a $1,000 Burger King Scholarship for my undergraduate degree and was offered a fully funded scholarship consisting of tuition, living stipend, and health insurance for computer science Ph.D. program at North Carolina State University.
+You can read more about my scholarship journey here.
+If you are interested, you can follow me on Linkedin where I regularly write about scholarships.

 Share this article via